0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 }
 ```

 Now, we'll change our method a little to get our HEX dump.
 Before we used a disassemble version of the .text section.
-Which worked "_fine_" for **very** simple programs but not for this.
+Which worked *"fine"* for **very** simple programs but not for this.
 Here we'll use our linker file alongside hexdump.

 Here is a makefile that generates the `hello.hex` dump automatically :